Point and Line to Plane

 1926

-* basic plane is "the material plane which concept is called upon to receive the content of the work of art".
+* The basic plane is "the material plane which concept is called upon to receive the content of the work of art".

 ** obviously, the artist means abstract art, since, according to him, objective art is “impossible to incorporate completely the inner of one realm into the outer of another”.